 |Licensed Codecs||MP3, MP4, H.264, AAC7|

-1. Beware that this results in a 30% performance hit.
+1. If you are using a version smaller than 0.22, beware that this results in a 30% performance hit.

 2. This is a very weak protection.
 It’s basically a TAR archive of all the project files.
 The Electron team decided against support for V8 snapshots.
 See details here.